lanl/metconsin/docs/source/usage.rst

 (We plan to add pip installation in the future)

-You will also need to add the directory to your python path, for example using
+Because we haven't implemented pip installation yet, you will need to add the directory to your python path.
+This can be done within the script using

 .. code-block:: python